 Despite Widespread Pain, Economy Remains Strong Selling Point For Trump

 Almost 30 million people are now collecting unemployment benefits.
-But President Trump still gets relatively high marks for his handling of the economy.
+Yet President Trump still gets relatively high marks for his handling of the economy.

 As Republicans focus on "opportunity" at their convention Tuesday, the economy remains one of the president's strongest selling points.